SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have taken place in the USA on February 3rd:
+Here are some notable events that occur on February 3rd in the USA:

-- **1959**: The Day the Music Died - Rock and roll musicians Buddy Holly, Ritchie Valens, and J.P.
-"The Big Bopper" Richardson died in a plane crash in Iowa.
+- **1913**: The first section of the Panama Canal is officially inaugurated.
-- **1971**: Astronaut David Scott, aboard Apollo 15, became the seventh person to walk on the Moon.
+- **1959**: The plane crash that killed legendary rock and roll star Buddy Holly, along with Ritchie Valens and J.P.
+"The Big Bopper" Richardson, occurs.
+This day is often referred to as "The Day the Music Died."
-- **2004**: The space shuttle **Columbia
+- **1966**: Lunar Mission برجى diễnvamente Xu
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! ✨🌈 Just remember, every step forward is worth celebrating! 🎉💖"
+"Believe in the magic of new beginnings! ✨🌱✨"